github/opensource.guide/activities/hello-world/index.md

 GitHub is a platform for version control, code hosting and project collaboration (namely code review).
 When you put a project on GitHub, you don't have to worry about losing data on your hard drive or updating a project across multiple computers.
 GitHub allows you and anyone you're working with on a project to download and sync a copy of your project from anywhere.

-This tutorial guides you through some GitHub Essentials: **Repositories**, **Branches**, **Commits**, and **Pull Requests**.
+This tutorial guides you through some GitHub essentials: **Repositories**, **Branches**, **Commits**, and **Pull Requests**.
 By following the tutorial you will create your own Hello World repository and become the maintainer of an open source project.
-You will also learn GitHub's pull requests workflow, which is a popular way of contributing code and code review to private and open source projects.
+You will also learn GitHub's pull request workflow, which is a popular way to contribute and review code.

 #### No coding needed